Home » Destinations » Mauritius » 18 Best Photo Locations in Mauritius: Instagram Spots

 Although you can hike on your own, I highly recommend hiring a local guide if you’re not an experienced hiker as some sections are very steep and slippery.

-CLICK HERE TO BOOK A GUIDED HIKE OF LE MORNE
+CHECK PRICE FOR A GUIDED HIKE OF LE MORNE

 Related post: Le Morne hiking guide